shiryel/ryush-bot/README.md

 ```

 Now you can test your bot on your discord and visit [`localhost:4000/dashboard`](http://localhost:4000/dashboard) to see the bot dashboard

-## Docs

-You can generate the docs with `mix docs` and then access the index from your browser

 # Legal Stuff